farhan-des/my-calculator/replit.md

 **Framework**: React 18+ with TypeScript using Vite as the build tool and development server.

 **Routing**: Wouter for lightweight client-side routing.
-The application has a minimal route structure with a home page and a 404 fallback.
+The application has:
+- Homepage (`/`) - displays all available calculators from the tools registry
+- Individual tool pages (e.g., `/playback-speed-calculator`)
+- 404 fallback for unknown routes

+**Tools Registry System**: A centralized registry (`shared/toolsRegistry.ts`) that automatically populates the homepage with available tools.
+Adding a new tool only requires adding an entry to this registry, and it will automatically appear on the homepage with proper categorization.

 **UI Component Library**: Shadcn UI with Radix UI primitives.
 The design system follows the "new-york" style variant with a neutral base color scheme.
 Components are built with class-variance-authority for variant management and Tailwind CSS for styling.